 There are a few different ways you can receive payment from your employer through Gusto.
 Use the dropdowns below to learn more about these options.
 Head to this article to learn how to view your paystubs.

 For bank account changes, keep in mind that we'll send funds to the bank account that was on file at the time your employer processed payroll.
 We can only accept transactional bank accounts or prepaid debit cards for employee direct deposit.

-If you don't see the Job & Pay tab, it might mean you're a contractor—head to this article to learn about your payment options.
+If you don't see the Job & Pay tab, it might mean you're a contractor and have different payment options.